DeanLemans/deanlemans.github.io/content/00-raw/dream jam 10 project/GDD.md

 18 35

 Title:
-Agony/Despair
+Agony/Despair? the seekers dream? screaming red? .red?

 **General**

 Instructions:
 *How to play the game\!*

 Goal(s) of the Game:

-see the world, experience, explore?
+see the world, experience, explore

 *What is the goal of the game?
 What are you collecting?
 How do you win?
 You can describe the endings in the story section (or here if you like).*

 Theme(s) of the game:

+silent scream., below i have expended more on what i mean

 *Yume Nikki was about loneliness. .flow was about disease and corruption.
 Yume 2kki is about endless dreaming.
 What's the main thing in your game?* experience (the past?)